housecurve/housecurve.github.io/MANUAL.md

 * Older measurements appear in green and are faded according to age.

 #### Smoothing
-Smoothing can be applied to measurements to make it easier to see trends in the measurement.
+Smoothing can be applied to measurements to make it easier to see trends.
 The selection is applied to all measurements and the selected overlay.
 To remove smoothing, select None.

 #### Coherence Blanking
 Coherence blanking hides regions of the measurement, or overlay, that are [low quality](/HOWTO.md#measurement-quality) and should not be used for tuning.